android-sms-gateway/docs-web/docs/integration/webhooks.md

     * `message`: The content of the SMS message.
     * `phoneNumber`: The phone number that sent the SMS.
     * `receivedAt`: The timestamp when the message was received.
+- `system:ping` - Triggered when the device pings the server.
+Has no payload.

 Please note that as the application evolves, additional events may be supported in the future.